Los Angeles Trail

 The trail to Santa Ynez Falls

-Stroll along the calming creek through the quiet forest.
+After a hundred yards, if you look to the opposite side of the creek, you’ll see a stone chimney left behind from an old cabin in the canyon.
+Stroll along the calming creek through a quiet forest of oaks, sycamores, and bays.
 Breathe deep and listen to the trickling water.
-That relaxing fragrance comes from the leaves of the California Bays along the trail.
-Oaks and sycamores pitch in to add more shade and keep the canyon cool.
-In the spring, wildflowers like Lupines and Purple Nightshade bloom in small meadows and pockets of sunlight.
+That relaxing fragrance comes from the leaves of the California bays, that also provide a shady canopy along the cool canyon.
+In the spring, wildflowers like lupines and purple nightshade bloom in small meadows and pockets of sunlight.

 Santa Ynez Waterfall Trail